AI Retrieval Practice Quizzes: What Teachers Need to Know

 What the teacher does: The teacher crafts an AI prompt that specifies the correct answer and common misconceptions to be used as distractors.

 Retrieval is only the first step.
-Once pupils have recalled isolated facts, they must connect them to build coherent schemas.
+Once learners have recalled isolated facts, they must connect them to build coherent schemas.
 Teachers can use an AI-generated quiz as the raw material for a 'Map It' visible thinking activity.

 Example: